AugieSnackers/BinaryHero/README.md

 Binary Hero works when a player hits start by checking what the toggle button is switched to (2 or 10).
 It then checks if someone entered a password, and if they did if that password matches any passwords in the array list of passwords, if it does then a new game is called with the corresponding password level.
 If no password is entered then a new game is started at level 0.

 -Kaylee - creation of graphics, creating and implementing password system, layout design, tutorial
--Alex - creation of graphics, layout design, implementing new fonts, toolbar addition, logo work -Nellie -
+-Alex - creation of graphics, layout design, implementing new fonts, toolbar addition, logo work -Nelly -
 -Chris -
 -Scott -